-Cost of hires vs cost of vacancies Vacancy costs are meant to capture the cost of recruitment, which is incurred before a match is formed, and encompasses the cost of advertising vacancies, interviewing, and screening.
-These costs have been referred to as external costs of hiring as they are modelled as a function of aggregate labor market conditions, i.e., the ratio of aggregate vacancies to aggregate job seekers as in the tradition of Diamond, Mortensen and Pissarides.
-Costs of actual hires have been defined in the literature as internal costs as they are modelled as a function of firm-level conditions, namely the ratio of new hires to the workforce of the firm, i.e. the gross hiring rate (see, for example, Yashiv (2000), Merz and Yashiv (2007), Gertler, Sala, and Trigari (2008), Gertler and Trigari (2009), Christiano, Trabandt and Walentin (2011), Sala, Soderstrom, and Trigari (2013), Yashiv (2016), Furlanetto and Groshenny (2016), Coles and Mortensen (2016), and Christiano, Eichenbaum and Trabandt (2016)).
+2.1.2 Cost of hires versus cost of vacancies Vacancy costs are meant to capture the cost of recruitment, which is incurred before a match is formed, and encompasses the cost of advertising vacancies, interviewing, and screening.
+These costs have been referred to as external costs of hiring as they are modeled as a function of aggregate labor market conditions, that is, the ratio of aggregate vacancies to aggregate job seekers as in the tradition of Diamond, Mortensen, and Pissarides.
+Costs of actual hires have been defined in the literature as internal costs as they are modeled as a function of firm-level conditions, namely the ratio of new hires to the workforce of the firm, that is, the gross hiring rate (see, e.g., Yashiv (2000), Merz and Yashiv (2007), Gertler, Sala, and Trigari (2008), Gertler and Trigari (2009), Christiano, Trabandt, and Walentin (2011), Sala, Söderstrom, and Trigari (2013), Yashiv (2016), Furlanetto and Groshenny (2016), Coles and Mortensen (2016), and Christiano, Eichenbaum, and Trabandt (2016)).
 The underlying idea is that internal costs capture costs incurred after a match is formed, and consist of training costs, including the time costs associated with learning how to operate capital.
 Costs may also be incurred in the implementation of new organizational structures within the firm and the introduction of new production techniques; for the latter, see Alexopoulos (2011) and Alexopoulos and Tombe (2012).

-In a review of the microeconomic evidence, Manning (2011, p.982) writes that: "the bulk of these [hiring] costs are the costs associated with training newly-hired workers and raising them to the productivity of an experienced worker.
+In a review of the microeconomic evidence, Manning (2011, p.
+982) writes that: "the bulk of these [hiring] costs are the costs associated with training newly-hired workers and raising them to the productivity of an experienced worker.
 The costs of recruiting activity are much smaller."
-Other reviews of the hiring costs literature, provided by Silva and Toledo (2009, Table 1), Blatter et al (2016, Table 1), and Mühlemann and Leiser (2018, in particular Tables 1 and 2), share the conclusions that internal costs are far more important than external costs.
+Other reviews of the hiring costs literature, provided by Silva and Toledo (2009, Table 1), Blatter, Muehlemann, Schenker, and Wolterd (2016, Table 1), and Mühlemann and Leiser (2018, in particular Tables 1 and 2), share the conclusions that internal costs are far more important than external costs.
 For instance, according to Silva and Toledo (2009), training costs are about ten times as large as recruiting costs.
 Our own analysis in the next section reaffirms these conclusions.

 The bottom line of these microeconomic studies aligns well with conclusions based on macro estimates.
-Christiano, Trabandt, and Walentin (2011), using Bayesian estimation of a DSGE model of Sweden, conclude that "employment adjustment costs are a function of hiring rates, not vacancy posting rates."
-Sala, Soderstrom, and Trigari (2012) estimate external and internal costs for a number of countries, usually finding that internal costs account for most of the costs of hiring.
+Christiano, Trabandt, and Walentin (2011), using the Bayesian estimation of a DSGE model of Sweden, conclude that "employment adjustment costs are a function of hiring rates, not vacancy posting rates."
+Sala, Söderstrom, and Trigari (2013) estimate external and internal costs for a number of countries, usually finding that internal costs account for most of the costs of hiring.

-Functional form.
-Those cited papers which have used structural estimation (Yashiv (2000, 2016, 2018), Merz and Yashiv (2007), and Christiano, Trabandt, and Walentin (2011)) point to convex formulations as fitting the data better than linear ones.
-Blatter et al (2016, page 4) offer citations of additional studies indicating convexity of hiring costs.
+2.1.3 Functional form Those cited papers, which have used structural estimation (Yashiv (2000, 2016, 2019), Merz and Yashiv (2007), and Christiano, Trabandt, and Walentin (2011)), point to convex formulations as fitting the data better than linear ones.
+Blatter et al. (2016), page 4, offer citations of additional studies indicating convexity of hiring costs.
 One can also rely on the theoretical justifications of King and Thomas (2006) and Khan and Thomas (2008) for convexity.
 Note, though, that for the mechanism presented in this paper to operate qualitatively the precise degree of convexity in costs does not matter.2

-2.2 Hiring Frictions in Business Cycle Models
+2.2 Hiring frictions in business cycle models